Rudrappa-shetti/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 For the sixth image, the model is relatively sure that this is a roundabout mandotory (probability of 1.0), and the image does contain a roundabout mandotory.

 Softmax_output : ![alt text](./output_images/internet_images.png)

+The 60 speed image is hidden between the other signs and is little blurry due to which the traffic sign Classifier has problem to classify it and provides the wron prediction.

+-